auggieyd/dbesslnc2.0/README.md

 # dbEssLnc2.0: Expansion of Essential Long Non-Coding RNAs in Human cell lines and Disease
- In dbEsslnc2.0, Compared to the previous version, we have added 6,080 essential lncRNAs, including 1,165 experimentally validated long non-coding RNAs from CRISPR-based genomic screens and 5,040 disease-related putative essential lncRNAs associated with pathogenic variants.
+ In dbEsslnc2.0, Compared to the previous version, we have added 6,107 essential lncRNAs, including 1,161 experimentally validated long non-coding RNAs from CRISPR-based genomic screens and 5,059 disease-related putative essential lncRNAs associated with pathogenic variants.
 Furthermore, the database incorporated additional information, including novel essentiality classifications, gene annotations, and variant data. dbEssLnc2.0 can be accessible freely at https://esslnc.pufengdu.org/v2/.
 ## 1.Intruduction

 We store some essential lncRNAs information in a MySQL database.
 We used the node.js script engine and javaScript from the Express framework to implement the backend system.
 The frontend was implement using JavaScript with the Vue framework.
-We developed this object on **the Windows 10 platform** using the code editor Visual Studio Code(https://code.visualstudio.com/).
+We developed this object on **the Windows 11 platform** using the code editor Visual Studio Code(https://code.visualstudio.com/).

 ## 2.Development

 ### 2.1 Installing dependency packages
 If you want to run this code in your development environment,you should first install **Node.js**(https://nodejs.org/en/download/) and **MySQL** (https://www.mysql.com/downloads/) on your machine.
-The **node** version used for this project is v14.17.1 and the **npm** version is v7.18.1.The versions used had better be consistent, otherwise unexpected errors will occur.
+The **node** version used for this project is v14.17.1, the **npm** version is v7.18.1 and the mysql version is Ver 8.0.42.The versions used had better be consistent, otherwise unexpected errors will occur.
 After your Node.js environment is ready, find out the location of your unpacked dbesslnc source code, and execute the command `npm install` separately to install all the dependencies of the project.
 If the download speed of individual dependencies is too slow, users can also download **cnpm** and use `cnpm i` download.